macros29/VIA/README.md

 In general, I am trying to make the program work better for large datasets (cell number greater than 10k) and making original functions more accessible.
+Here are a list of changes I made from the original program (v0.2.):

 - [x] Removed restriction on knn (used to be less than 100)
 - [ ] Redefine functions corresponding to each intermediate steps